Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 ```

 !!!
 Note

     If no value is provided in the nb_of_workers setting in the configuration, Taipy will set this value to 1.

 To execute the _jobs_ in parallel, you can set the number of workers to a positive integer value greater than 1.

 Taipy will use multiple and asynchronous processes, and run each job in a dedicated process.
-The value
-of the variable `nb_of_workers` represents the maximum number of processes spawned in parallel.
-For example,
-the following configuration allows Taipy to run at most 8 jobs in parallel:
+The value of the variable `nb_of_workers` represents the maximum number of processes spawned in parallel.
+For example,the following configuration allows Taipy to run at most 8 jobs in parallel:

 ```
 [JOB]